datasert/cronjs/README.md

 - integer

   You can specify an integer indicating the time unit with in the allowed range.
-Allowed range for each field varies and is documented below.
+The allowed range for each field varies and is documented below.

 - range as `{lower}-{higher}`